caoccao/Javet/docs/tutorial/memory_management.rst

 2. ``v8::Persistent`` - Its lifecycle is managed by V8 GC.
 3. ``v8::External`` - V8 GC treats it as root object so that it lives as long as the V8 isolate lives.

+The awful thing in V8 GC is V8 does not make final callback when a context is being closed.
+From V8 perspective, that's a performance improvement.
+But from Javet perspective, Javet cannot completely rely on V8 to do the resource management.
+So, Javet keeps track of all unmanaged resource and makes sure there is no memory leak in all cases.

 Solution 1: Weak Reference
 ==========================